Using Pay Down Goals

 1. Select Pay down from the Goals page.

-Note: When using the avalanche or snowball methods, Monarch rolls over the full payment amount from paid-off debts — including minimum or planned payments — into your remaining balances, rather than only applying additional “extra” payments.
+Note: Monthly and one-time extra payments are only available when using the avalanche or snowball methods.
+When using the avalanche or snowball methods, Monarch rolls over the full payment amount from paid-off debts — including minimum or planned payments — into your remaining balances, rather than only applying additional “extra” payments.

 4. The chart will automatically update as you change numbers and payoff methods.
 You’ll see: